Nevaeh7/IntentAnony/README.md

-# IntentAnony
-**You Only Anonymize What Is Not Intent-Relevant: Suppressing Non-Intent Privacy Evidence**
+# You Only Anonymize What Is Not Intent-Relevant: Suppressing Non-Intent Privacy Evidence

 <p align="center">
   📄 <a href="https://arxiv.org/abs/2601.04265">arXiv</a>